 At Park Nicollet’s Bariatric Surgery and Weight Center, we know that every person’s journey is different, so we’ll work with you to create a personalized treatment plan to manage your weight long term.
 We offer a range of weight loss treatment options – both surgical and non-surgical – as well as follow-up care to help you keep the weight off and feel better.
-We also make it easy and convenient for you to get the support you need by offering a range of care options, including video visits with your team of weight loss experts.
+We also make it easy and convenient for you to get the support you need by offering a range of care options, including

 Our medical weight management program helps you lose weight without surgery.